 Left or Right?
-The Brain Knows Before You Move – This article reports that scientists at Janelia Research Campus have identified a neural circuit that connects motor planning to movement.
+The Brain Knows Before You Move – Scientists at Janelia Research Campus have identified a neural circuit that connects motor planning to movement.

-Tapping Into Beer’s Therapeutic Potential – This article describes the study conducted by Chinese researchers on xanthohumol, a compound found in hops that prevented the brain cells from dying and also increased cell production of several antioxidants that counteracted oxidative damage.
+Tapping into Beer’s Therapeutic Potential – This article describes the study conducted by Chinese researchers on xanthohumol, a compound found in hops that prevented the brain cells from dying and also increased cell production of several antioxidants that counteracted oxidative damage.

-Severe Depression Linked With Inflammation In The Brain – This article shows that there was a significant inflammation in the brains of the people with depression, and the inflammation was most severe among the participants with the most severe depression.
+Severe Depression Linked with Inflammation in the Brain – This article shows that there was a significant inflammation in the brains of the people with depression, and the inflammation was most severe among the participants with the most severe depression.

-Wide House Passage Of Embryonic Stem Cell Research Ban In Oklahoma Despite Concerns – This article reports that the House overwhelmingly passed legislation Monday designed to prevent embryonic stem cell research in Oklahoma.
+Wide House Passage of Embryonic Stem Cell Research Ban in Oklahoma Despite Concerns – This article reports that the House overwhelmingly passed legislation Monday designed to prevent embryonic stem cell research in Oklahoma.

-Limited Self-Renewal Of Stem Cells In The Brain – This article describes that the self-renewal rate of the stem cells is however limited, explaining why their number drops over the course of a lifetime.
+Limited Self-Renewal of Stem Cells in the Brain – This article describes that the self-renewal rate of the stem cells is however limited, explaining why their number drops over the course of a lifetime.

 Stem Cells Reduce MS Brain Damage – This article describes in what could herald a major advance in treating multiple sclerosis, brain damage was significantly reduced in patients getting stem cell transplants, compared to a control group.

-Enhanced Hematopoietic Stem Cell Function Mediates Immune Regeneration following Sex Steroid Blockade – This article shows that sex steroid ablation (SSA) induces hematopoietic and lymphoid recovery by functionally enhancing both hematopoietic stem cells (HSCs) self-renewal and propensity for lymphoid differentiation through intrinsic molecular changes.
+Enhanced Hematopoietic Stem Cell Function Mediates Immune Regeneration following Sex Steroid Blockade – This article shows that sex steroid ablation induces hematopoietic and lymphoid recovery by functionally enhancing both hematopoietic stem cells self-renewal and propensity for lymphoid differentiation through intrinsic molecular changes.

 Photo Reference: Courtesy of Dr. Alt